Farimah84/Arithmetic-progression/README.md

 # Arithmetic-progression-project

-This is Arithmetic progression project
+This is a Arithmetic progression project